hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 {{< /callout >}}

-If you wish to use the integrated GPU to run Hyprland, no further action is required.

-If instead you would like to use another GPU, or the wrong GPU is picked by default, set `AQ_DRM_DEVICES` to a `:`-separated list of card paths, e.g.
+If you would like to use another GPU, or the wrong GPU is picked by default, set `AQ_DRM_DEVICES` to a `:`-separated list of card paths, e.g.

 ```plain
 env = AQ_DRM_DEVICES,/dev/dri/card0:/dev/dri/card1
 ```

-Here, we tell Hyprland to set priorities.
-If `card0` isn't available for whatever reason, use `card1`.
+Here, we tell Hyprland which GPUs it's allowed to use, in order of priority.
+For example, `card0` will be the primary renderer, but if it isn't available for whatever reason, then `card1` is primary.

+Do note that if you have an external monitor connected to, for example `card1`, that card must be included in `AQ_DRM_DEVICES` for the monitor to work, though it doesn't have to be the primary renderer.

 You should now be able to use an integrated GPU for lighter GPU loads, including Hyprland, or default to your dGPU if you prefer.